letcheng/Js-Deeplinks/README.md

+## Overview

  A util js used to deal with link deep, in this order:

-  1. Deep Link
+  * Deep Link
-  2. Open the app in app store (iOS) OR Open the app in android market
+  * Open the app in app store (iOS) OR Open the app in android market
-  3. Open the original URL
+  * Open the original URL

- Sample:
+## Sample:

 ```
   <a href="http://www.ruyuapp.com"